6 Winning Pageant Tips for First Time Contestants

 To create a prep plan, make a list of all of the things you need to accomplish before the pageant.
 Then break them down into weeks, so that you’re doing something every week.
 One week you might go shopping for your opening number outfit.
 Then, the next week you could work on your rehearsal wardrobe.

-And remember to factor in your training during each week.
-You should start your interview training 12 to 16 weeks prior to the pageant.
-And you should start practicing your on-stage modeling 4 to 6 weeks prior to the competition.
+And remember to include your training each week.
+You should start your interview training 12 to 16 weeks before the pageant.
+And you should start practicing your on-stage modeling 4 to 6 weeks before the competition.
 Without a prep plan, it’s easy to procrastinate, and then you end up cramming at the last minute.

 5. Display Confidence